sxsorensen/STEM103_Final_Project/README.md

-# STEM103_Final_Project
+# STEM103 Final_Project
-Final project for STEM 103 EvCC Fall 2025
+Final project for a STEM 103 in Fall 2025 taught by Christine Sutton.

+# ABOUT THE AUTHOR
+My name is Stacy Sorensen and I'm a student learning Python at Everett Community College.

+# ABOUT THE PROGRAM
+Details go here.